Cindy Prado Shows Off Busty Assets And Pert Booty In Tiny Thong Bikini

 The 28-year-old Elite fashion model was photographed in a space with rustic decor for the seven-slide series.
 Cindy was clearly the center of attention in every frame as she flaunted her famous figure from different angles.

 She posed with the back of her body facing the camera in the first image, putting her bodacious derriere on show.
 She also rotated her head over her shoulder to share a strong glance with the lens.
 The second photo displayed her from her right side as she pouted and propped her booty out once more.
 She flaunted the front of her figure in the third snapshot and her left side in the fourth.
-She exuded a happier energy in the fifth and sixth slides as she smiled sweetly while cocking one hip.
-The seventh image once again put her her backside on display.
+She exuded happier energy in the fifth and sixth slides as she smiled sweetly while cocking one hip.
+The seventh image once again put her backside on display.

-She wore her long highlighted blond hair down in mermaid waves — a hairstyle that added some glamour to her appearance.
+She wore her long blond-highlighted hair down in mermaid waves -- a hairstyle that added some glamour to her appearance.
 Her short square-cut nails were manicured and polished with a light color.

 Cindy highlighted her killer curves in a scanty blue bikini from Monday Swimwear, a bathing suit company founded by Instagram influencer Devin Brugman.
 Her top, which featured two thin straps that went over her shoulders and down her back, drew the eye to her bosom as its cups exposed an ample amount of her cleavage.
 Her matching high-rise bottoms featured a skimpy thong cut that accented her curvy hips, pert booty, and slim core.